 This scholarship is given in memory of Lisa Marie Carey (AMCHS Class of 2000) who was an active member of the band and color guard throughout her high school career.
 It is funded by her father, John Carey, and is awarded to provide financial support to a graduating senior that has been actively involved in color guard at A&M Consolidated High School.

 Student Eligibility: Must have been actively involved in the color guard at A&M Consolidated for at least two years, one of which being their senior year.

 In July 2018, College Station ISD lost a cherished educator, Christi Cheshire.
 She began her career as a math teacher at A&M Consolidated High School for 24 years, and went on to serve as a testing coordinator and most recently Dean of Students.
 In her total 33 years of service in secondary education, Christi spent countless hours tutoring and mentoring those who needed extra help, always trying to make a difference in the lives of others.
 We hope that this scholarship will honor her spirit and continue helping those who need a step up to further their educational goals.

-Student Eligibility: A&M Consolidated student involved in FFA, minimum 2.5 GPA, Involved in athletics
+Student Eligibility: A&M Consolidated student involved in Athletics and/or FFA, minimum 2.5 GPA

 Doyle Coats Academic Scholarship - $1,500

 This scholarship was established in 2008 by Jessie Liu, in honor of Doyle Coats who taught algebra and geometry to Jessie for two years during high school.
 In addition, his wife, Linda, was Jessie’s speech team coach and literary magazine sponsor.
 The scholarship is awarded to a graduating senior who has demonstrated academic excellence and commitment to public service.